AtomicBlom/Brigadier.NET/README.md

 You can also use this to do further introspection on a command, before (or without) actually running it.

 ## Inspecting a command
-If you `parse` some input, you can find out what it will perform (if anything) and provide hints to the user safely and immediately.
+If you `Parse` some input, you can find out what it will perform (if anything) and provide hints to the user safely and immediately.

-The parse will never fail, and the `ParseResults<S>` it returns will contain a *possible* context that a command may be called with
+The parse will never fail, and the `ParseResults<TSource>` it returns will contain a *possible* context that a command may be called with
 (and from that, you can inspect which nodes the user entered, complete with start/end positions in the input string).
 It also contains a map of parse exceptions for each command node it encountered.
 If it couldn't build a valid context, then the reason why is inside this exception map.